 - Never pay more than 70% of the market value for a car with a salvage title.
 A fully restored vehicle.
 If damage exists, you should pay even less.

 Check out the listing of similar vehicles in your area.
 What is the price they sell for?
 Research the make model, year, and mileage.
-Check KBB and NADA used cars, private party values.
-These services don't offer to price salvage cars.
-To get an idea, multiple the private party valuation with 0.7.
+Check KBB and NADA used cars, and private party values.
+These services don’t offer to price salvage cars.
+To get an idea, multiply the private party valuation with 0.7.

 - Always perform a pre-sale inspection.